 Practical experience with animals is very important.
 Students should spend time volunteering for or working with veterinarians to develop an understanding of the profession.
 Non-veterinary animal experience may also be beneficial to students interested in veterinary medicine.

-No specific undergraduate program is preferred at Oregon State University, but students must complete a set of pre-veterinary requirements in chemistry, physics, mathematics, statistics, biology, genetics, physiology, additional biological sciences, and animal nutrition.
+No specific undergraduate program is preferred at Oregon State University, but students must complete a set of pre-veterinary requirements in chemistry, physics, mathematics, statistics, biology, genetics, physiology, and additional biological sciences.
 Courses in English, public speaking and humanities/social sciences are also required.

 Many students choose an animal science or biological science major because these bachelor's degree programs generally include most of the pre-veterinary requirements.
 Also, some of these programs allow students accepted into the DVM program after their junior year to apply credits earned in their first year of veterinary study toward completing a bachelor's degree.